 From Stykkishólmur, you could cut through the peninsula via Route 56.
 Alternatively, continue to follow 54 until the base of Snæfellsnes and turn onto Route 60.
 Once you leave Snæfellsnes, your Jules Verne Iceland journey is complete.

 To make your journey really come alive, have a read of the novel before coming to Iceland!
 The adventurous storyline will certainly get you even more excited for your own trip.
 Don’t be too disappointed if you don’t spot any of the monsters or other fantastical creatures described in the fictional book.
 However, brace yourself to see some equally majestic animals like blue whales.

-Book your campervan today to embark on your own Jules Verne Iceland expedition!
+Book your 4x4 campervan rental in Iceland today to embark on your own Jules Verne Iceland expedition!